Automotive industry in the United States

-Beginning in the 1970s, a combination of high oil prices and increased competition from foreign auto manufacturers severely affected the companies.
-In the ensuing years, the companies periodically bounced back, but by 2008 the industry was in turmoil due to the aforementioned crisis.
+Beginning in the 1970s, a combination of high oil prices and increased competition from foreign auto manufacturers severely affected the US companies.
+In the ensuing years, the US companies periodically bounced back, but by 2008 the industry was in turmoil due to the aforementioned crisis.
 As a result, General Motors and Chrysler filed for bankruptcy reorganization and were bailed out with loans and investments from the federal government.
-But according to Autodata Corp, June 2014 seasonally adjusted annualized sales is the biggest in history with 16.98 million vehicles and toppled previous record in July 2006.
+June 2014 seasonally adjusted annualized sales were the biggest in history, with 16.98 million vehicles and toppled the previous record of July 2006.
 Chrysler later merged into Fiat as Fiat Chrysler and is today a part of the multinational Stellantis group.
 American electric automaker Tesla emerged onto the scene in 2009 and has since grown to be one of the world's most valuable companies, producing around 1/4th of the world's fully-electric passenger cars.

 Prior to the 1980s, most manufacturing facilities were owned by the Big Three (GM, Ford, Chrysler) and AMC.
 Their U.S. market share has dropped steadily as numerous foreign-owned car companies have built factories in the U.S. As of 2012, Toyota had 31,000 U.S. employees, compared to Ford's 80,000 and Chrysler's 71,100.

 History

+The Oldsmobile Curved Dash and the Ford Model T, both American cars, are considered the first mass-produced and mass-affordable cars, respectively.
+American automotive company General Motors held the title of the world's best-selling automaker from 1931 to 2008.
+The United States was the second-largest manufacturer of motor vehicles in 2023 and is home to Tesla, the world's most valuable car company.
+The United States is the world's second-largest automobile market by sales, having been overtaken by China in 2010.